A structural engineer makes drawings and calculations for a Chimney Breast Removal

 Taking out a chimney breast when you have a gas boiler

-Sometimes, your gas appliances make use of a party wall's flue in yours or your neighbour's property.
+Sometimes, your gas appliances make use of a party wall's flue in your property or your neighbour's property.
 You should ideally get a Gas Safe Engineer to inspect the appliance and get a proof of inspection and safety in writing (this can also be added to your store of essential house documents needed if you choose to remortgage or sell up).

 Should you choose to remove your chimney stack where it goes through the roof, you'll need to extend the roof timbers to fill the gap and use matching roof covering.